maria-anna-gis/maria-anna-gis.github.io/_posts/2024-12-12-First_semester.md

 ---

 ### A time for reflection
 At the time of writing this post, I have been in Salzburg for almost 5 months and that time has truly FLOWN by.
 It has been busy adjusting to life in another country as well as being a student again, but I have been thoroughly enjoying this new way of life.

+### So what have I been up to?
 Time has been largely spent studying, of course, but also skiing, hiking, running and cycling in this beautiful place I get to call home for the year.
 In terms of soft skills, the academic experiences I have gained have greatly strengthened my project management and presenting skills, and these are both things which I am very proud of.

 ### A quick debrief on modules taken
 During the past semester I took 9 modules which covered a broad range of topics.
 I will list here my key takeaways/learning points from each.